myprogrammingblog/myprogrammingblog.com/Ruby_Scripts/movie_cli/README.md

 Documentation
 -------------------
-This Application is build an Example for myprogrammingblog.com set of tutorials.
+This Application is build as an Example for myprogrammingblog.com set of tutorials.